 Do always greet the waiter

 First things first, always say “Bonjour” or “Bonsoir” depending on whether it’s daytime or nighttime.
 In France a greeting must come before any request or question and will go a long way to getting you a table.
+If you’d like to learn French, I can highly recommend language course French is Beautiful by Carrie Ann James.

 Do ask for a table in French